nickolashe/opencurrents-1/README.md

 This model registers all hours submitted by / for volunteers. *is_verified* flag determines whether the requests have been approved or not.

 #### AdminActionUserTime
-The purpose of this model is to track actions non-profit admin take on hour requests from [UserTimeLog](#usertimelog) model.
+The purpose of this auxiliary model is to track actions non-profit admins take on hour requests from [UserTimeLog](#usertimelog) model.
+Initial volunteer request generates an action of type *request* in this table.
+Subsequently, the admin can either *approve* or *decline* the request.

 ### Offer